daqhris/ZinnekeRescueMission/README.md

 ### Coordination

-The management structure is strictly horizontal.
+The mission's management structure is strictly horizontal.
 If we try to imagine a visual map of leadership positions, it would be different from a pyramidal organizational chart.
 All crucial operations are decentralized by default.